 Computers and internet connection: Students are expected to have access to an updated computer running the latest Mac or PC operating system.
 A home broadband Internet connection is required.

 Federal financial aid is available for MATC students who are enrolled a minimum of 4.5 hours per semester and who show financial need.
 The aid is typically limited to federal loans.
 No scholarships, grants, assistantships or fellowships are currently available through the UNC School of Media and Journalism.

 For more information, please contact Client Services at the UNC Office of Scholarships and Student Aid.
 Telephone hours are 9 a.m. to 4 p.m.
 EST/EDT Monday through Friday.
 919.962.8396

 Student Account Services offers an installment payment plan.
 Link: http://www.unc.edu/finance/fd/c/sa/docs/tms_fact_sheet.pdf

 *Financial aid, tuition payment plans, and all other financial arrangements are made through the University Cashier or the Office of Scholarships and Student Aid.
-The Journalism School does not handle any monetary issues in house.
+The School of Media and Journalism does not handle any monetary issues in house.